-NuStar Energy L.P.
+NuStar Logistics, L.P.

-NuStar Energy is a publicly traded master limited partnership organized in 1999 under the laws of the State of Delaware.
-We are primarily engaged in the crude oil and refined product transportation, terminalling and storage business and have terminal facilities in 28 U.S. states, the Netherlands Antilles, Canada, Mexico, the Netherlands and the United Kingdom.
-Our operations are managed by NuStar GP, LLC, an indirect wholly owned subsidiary of NuStar GP Holdings, LLC (NuStar GP Holdings), which is a publicly traded Delaware limited liability company that indirectly owns our 2% general partner interest, an approximate 18.74% limited partner interest and 100% of the incentive distribution rights.
+NuStar Logistics, L.P. is a wholly owned subsidiary of NuStar Energy L.P.
+(NYSE: NS), a publicly traded master limited partnership organized in 1999 under the laws of the State of Delaware.
+The notes issued by NuStar Logistics will be guaranteed by each of NuStar Energy and KPOP, NuStar Energy's other operating subsidiary partnership.
+KPOP will be released from its guarantee when it no longer guarantees any obligations of NuStar Energy or any of its subsidiaries, including NuStar Logistics, under any bank credit facility or public debt instrument.
+NuStar Energy and its subsidiaries are engaged in the crude oil and refined product transportation, terminalling and storage business and have terminal facilities in 28 U.S. states, the Netherlands Antilles, Canada, Mexico, the Netherlands and the United Kingdom.
+NuStar Energy also purchases certain petroleum products for sale to third parties.
+NuStar Energy's operations are managed by NuStar GP, LLC, a wholly owned subsidiary of NuStar GP Holdings, LLC (NYSE: NSH), a publicly traded Delaware limited liability company that indirectly owns NuStar Energy's general partner interest, an approximate 18.59% limited partner interest and 100% of the incentive distribution rights of NuStar Energy.

-On March 20, 2008, we closed the acquisition of CITGO Asphalt Refining Company's asphalt operations and assets (the East Coast Asphalt Operations) for \$450 million, plus inventory of approximately \$370 million subject to post-closing adjustment.
+On March 20, 2008, we closed the acquisition of CITGO Asphalt Refining Company's asphalt operations and assets (East Coast Asphalt Operations) for \$450 million, plus inventory of approximately \$370 million subject to post-closing adjustment.
 The East Coast Asphalt Operations include a 74,000 barrels per day asphalt refinery in Paulsboro, New Jersey, a 30,000 barrels per day asphalt refinery in Savannah, Georgia and three asphalt terminals on the East Coast with a combined storage capacity of 4.8 million barrels.
 With this acquisition, we became one of the largest asphalt refiners and marketers on the U.S. East Coast and strengthened our position as the third largest independent liquids terminal operator in the world.
-See "Recent Developments - Acquisition of the East Coast Asphalt Operations."
+See "Recent Developments-Acquisition of the East Coast Asphalt Operations."